GU-CLASP/language-and-perception/events/language-and-vision-workshop/language-and-vision-workshop.md

 If you have have any additional presentation requirements, e.g. slides that are not in pdf, playing video and sound, etc., please [contact Ricardo](mailto:ricardo.munoz.sanchez@gu.se) in advance.
 -->

+### How to get to the venue<a name="howtoget"></a>

+#### Conference Venue

+The Humanisten building is located at Näckrosdammen, near the tram/bus stop Korsvägen.
+The facility is handicap-accessible and environmentally certified.

+#### Train station

+The Gothenburg Centralstation is located approximately 2km from the Humanisten building; you can either choose to walk or take the tram number 2 or 4 (direction: Mölndal) and get off at tram stop Korsvägen.
+For timetables and tickets, we recommend the app Västtrafik To Go, a simple way to purchase tickets with your mobile phone.

+#### Airport

+Landvetter Airport is located 25km from Gothenburg.
+The airport shuttle service to Gothenburg city departs about every 15 minutes and is very convenient.
+Get off at bus stop Korsvägen for the conference venue or Nils Ericson Terminalen (Göteborg C) for Gothenburg city.
+A one-way ticket costs 119 SEK.
+For schedule and ticket information, please see [here](https://www.flygbussarna.se/en/landvetter).

+#### Taxi

+The journey from the airport to the city takes 30 minutes and costs around 700 SEK.
+We recommend [Taxi Göteborg](https://www.taxigoteborg.se/en/booking).

+#### About Sweden

+Note that the use of cash is rare in Sweden.
+Payments by card are preferred and possible everywhere, with cash not even accepted in many stores.  https://sweden.se/life/society/a-cashless-society

 ### Workshop Organisers<a name="workshop_organisers"></a>